zsc/ARTalk/README.md

 The style motion is tracked with EMICA module in <a href="https://github.com/xg-chu/GAGAvatar_track">`GAGAvatar_track` </a>.
 Each contains `50*106` dimensional data. `50` is 2 seconds consecutive frames, `106` is `100` expression code and `6` pose code (base+jaw).
 Here I've included several examples of tracked style motion.
 </details>

+## Training

+This version modifies the VQVAE part compared to the paper version.

+The training code and the paper version code are still in preparation and are expected to be released later.

 ## Acknowledgements